MichaelEBurton/ST542_Consulting/Meetings/Jan31_meeting.md

     - There is currently no way to tell the machine what samples it's analyzing, you have to do this manually.

 * Other questions/notes
-  + Variance between control samples larger than variance between enzymes samples; is this okay? this
+  + Variance between control samples larger than variance between enzymes samples; is this okay?
-    -
   + Open to how to arrange the specimens
   + Open to any techniques that could help